jpauty/playground-functional-python/markdowns/aidKit.md

 # I can't help creating classes and methods

 This is good.
 The goal is not to stop using OOP.
-Like promoted by the [Scala programmign language](http://scala-lang.org/), I would advocate to use OOP to architect your project with modules and classes, and to use functional programming for algorithms and manipulating data.
+Like promoted by the [Scala programming language](http://scala-lang.org/), I would advocate to use OOP to architect your project with modules and classes, and to use functional programming for algorithms and manipulating data.

 # I want to learn more !

-Here are some learning possibilities:
+I'm afraid you're developing an addition here.
+Good, this is very good!
+No need to cure you.
+Here are some learning resources that should fulfill your desire:
  * Python's [functional how-to](https://docs.python.org/3/howto/functional.html).
 It covers what we saw here, and much more functions.
 Especially the [functools module](https://docs.python.org/3/library/functools.html) which contains other useful functions such as `repeat` or `product`.
  * Learning a functional language such as [Ocaml](http://ocaml.org) or [Clojure](https://clojure.org/) is a good idea.
 Both are modern languages that are actively developed.
 There is also [Haskell](https://www.haskell.org/), but the road will be harder.
- * If you really want to dive into functional programming the reference book "Structure and Interpretation of Computer Programs" by Abelson, Sussman, and Sussman is a full course on functional programming.
+ * If you really want to dive into functional programming the reference book "Structure and Interpretation of Computer Programs" by Abelson, Sussman, and Sussman is a full textbook on functional programming.
 It's based on lisp, but the concepts and algorithms are applicable anywhere.
 It's progressive, so you will not drown into braces.
-The book is freely [available online](https://github.com/sarabander/sicp).
+Even better, the book is freely [available online](https://github.com/sarabander/sicp).
- * If you really want to dive into functional programming the reference book "Structure and Interpretation of Computer Programs" by Abelson, Sussman, and Sussman is a full course on functional programming.
-It's based on lisp, but the concepts and algorithms are applicable anywhere.
-It's progressive, so you will not drown into braces.
-The book is freely [available online](https://github.com/sarabander/sicp).